Nargeshdb/ResourceLeakDocker/README.md

 ### Contents

 The Docker image contains the following 5 git repositories, all under `/home/fse`:
-* the Plumber tool itself, in the `object-construction-checker` sub-directory.
+* the Resource Leak Checker tool itself, in the `object-construction-checker` sub-directory.
 The three parts of section 3 of the paper correspond to three parts of this repository: section 3.1 corresponds to the must-call-checker subproject; section 3.2 corresponds to most of the object-construction-checker subproject (this